outspeed-ai/outspeed-examples/next-js-ai-to-ai-chat/README.md

 ## Features

-- 🎤 **AI-to-AI Voice Conversation** - Watch two AI characters (Maya and Miles) have a natural conversation
+- 🎤 **AI-to-AI Voice Conversation** - Watch two AI characters (Sophie and David) have a natural conversation
 - 🗣️ **Human-like Speech** - AIs use disfluencies like "um", "ah", "like" to sound more natural
 - 🎨 **Modern UI** - Clean, responsive design with dark mode support
 - 🚀 **Built with Next.js** - App Router, TypeScript, and Tailwind CSS